muygalan/100-days-of-code/log.md

 **Thoughts:** I'm learning so much in this course.
 I also feel it helps when I take notes; especially for new commands I'm unfamiliar with.
 Super proud of myself for staying consistent.
 I just need to continue this way for the rest of the year.

+### Day 28: April 11th, 2018

+**Today's Progress**: Completed the Introduction to Git course!

+**Thoughts:** This morning was a bit rough to switch into gear.
+(Had a tough niht before.)
+The course actually help me semi-understand an issue I was encountering with my previous Git course - which is a plus!
+I think I'm going to begin a Github course tomorrow.

 ---

 ### Day 0: February 30, 2016 (Example 1)